nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 Target user profile: Restaurant Chef

 - needs to manage all the ingredients for his dishes
-- needs to keep track of orders
+- needs to keep track of orders and manage the status
 - needs to manage ingredients in the fridge
 - needs to manage dishes in recipe book
+- needs to view all the todo dishes today
 - prefers a desktop application, CLI
 - prefers to keep everything neat in terms of viewing information
 ### Appendix B: User Stories